Address

 Significant work has been carried out to expand the geographical network of vocational education, and a number of colleges have started functioning in new locations.

-In 2025, work on the integration of vocational education at the level of full general education continued.
-Specifically, 64 public general education institutions across the country gained the right to implement integrated vocational educational programs in seven fields: Computer Networks and Systems, Front-End Development, Graphic Design, Garden Design, Administrative Services, Photography, and Hotel Services.
-In order to ensure high-quality delivery of integrated programs, training of teachers and administrative staff is actively underway.
+In 2025, efforts to integrate vocational education at the level of full general education continued.
+Specifically, 64 public general education institutions across the country gained the right to implement integrated vocational educational programs (a secondary level vocational educational program with integrated learning outcomes of the secondary level of general education) in seven fields: Computer Networks and Systems, Front-End Development, Graphic Design, Garden Design, Administrative Services, Photography, and Hotel Services.
+To ensure high-quality delivery of integrated programs, teacher and administrative staff training is underway.

 Promoting private sector involvement in the vocational education system is one of the main directions of vocational education policy.